SamwiseGambgee/postgres_exporter/README.md

 The -extend.query-path command-line argument specifies a YAML file containing additional queries to run.
 Some examples are provided in [queries.yaml](queries.yaml).

-### Disabling default metrics
-To work with non-officially-supported postgres versions you can try disabling (e.g. 8.2.15) or a variant of postgres (e.g. Greenplum) you can disable the default metrics with the `--disable-default-metrics` flag.
-This removes all built-in metrics, and uses only metrics defined by queries in the `queries.yaml` file you supply (so you must supply one, otherwise the exporter will return nothing but internal statuses and not your database).

 ### Running as non-superuser

 To be able to collect metrics from pg_stat_activity and pg_stat_replication as non-superuser you have to create views as a superuser, and assign permissions separately to those.
 In PostgreSQL, views run with the permissions of the user that created them so they can act as security barriers.